ballerina-platform/ballerina-dev-website/learn/why-ballerina/flexibly-typed.md

 The type `boolean` is a simple basic type in Ballerina without storage identity so its values become equivalent to its shapes.
 Therefore, the `boolean` type is defined as having two shapes, `true` and `false`.

-The `boolean` type’s shapes can be defined in set notation as `Sboolean = { true, false }`.
+The `boolean` type's shapes can be defined in set notation as `Sboolean = { true, false }`.
 This can be visualized as seen in Figure 2 below.

 <img src="/learn/images/why-diagram-02-new.png"/>
 <p class="cCaption">Figure 2: Set of shapes of the type <code>boolean</code></p>

 Now, according to our subtyping rules, we can derive new types based on the `boolean` type by creating subsets of its shapes.
-For example, a new type we can create is `boolean_false` where its only supported shape/value would be `false`.
+For example, a new type we can create is `boolean_false`, where its only supported shape/value would be `false`.
 The new type is shown in Figure 3 below.

 <img src="/learn/images/why-diagram-03-new.png"/>
 <p class="cCaption">Figure 3: Shapes sets of types <code>boolean</code> and <code>boolean_false</code></p>